jamesward/webhook-runner/README.md

 1. (optional) `export SERVICE_ACCOUNT=YOUR_SERVICE_ACCOUNT`
 1. `./sbt test`

+# Known Issues

+- When the container starts the logging agent probably isn't ready so startup logs are not sent to stackdriver

 # TODO

-- Instance should shutdown after docker process exits
-- Docker logs don't seem to be coming through
 - Pass Env Vars (manually, from an existing resource, etc)
 - Other create options
 - Service Account for container?